Bear sightings and reports as of 24/Nov/2011

 California Black Bears -- which includes bears that are actually brown.

-Since there have been so many fires in the San Gabriels, and since there
+Since there have been so

-mountain in search of swimming pools to cool off in.
+the mountain in search of swimming pools to cool off in.

 Any of various usually omnivorous mammals of the family Ursidae that